dawg6/springboot-benchmark/README.md

 ## Environments

 - OpenJDK (using eclipse-temurin:17-jre-ubi9-minimal)
-- GraalVM (using ghcr.io/graalvm/jdk:ol9-java17-22.3.0-b2)
+- GraalVM CE (using ghcr.io/graalvm/jdk:ol9-java17-22.3.0-b2)
-- Native (using ghcr.io/graalvm/native-image:ol9-java17)
+- GraalVM CE Native (using ghcr.io/graalvm/native-image:ol9-java17)
+- GraalVM EE Natve (using container-registry.oracle.com/graalvm/native-image-ee:ol8-java17-22)
+- GraalVM EE Natve PGO (using container-registry.oracle.com/graalvm/native-image-ee:ol8-java17-22 and Profile Guided Optimizations)

 Each environment has been built into an image and published on https://hub.docker.com/r/dawg6/benchmark

-- dawg6/benchmark:native-(version)
+- OpenJDK: dawg6/benchmark:openjdk-(version)
-- dawg6/benchmark:graalvm-(version)
+- GraalVM CE: dawg6/benchmark:graalvm-(version)
-- dawg6/benchmark:openjdk-(version)
+- GraalVM CE Native: dawg6/benchmark:native-(version)
+- Note: Oracle GraalVM EE license prevents me from publishing the GraalVM EE images to hub.docker.com.

 Also, there is a separate image to run the benchmark tests against all of the environments, using docker compose"